Sayedts7/movie_app/README.md

  - Fetch and display a list of movies.
  - Mark movies as favorites.
  - View a list of favorite movies.

+## Project Structure

+The project's folder structure is designed to enhance maintainability, scalability, and code readability:

+- **Modular Design:**
+  - Logical separation into `core` and `ui` modules.
+  - `core` contains subfolders (`constants`, `models`, `providers`, `services`, `utils`) for clear organization of functionalities.

+- **Reusability and Scalability:**
+  - Models, providers, and services are modularized for easy reuse across different parts of the application.
+  - Modular design supports straightforward scalability, making it easy to add or extend features.

+- **Project Entry Points:**
+  - Key entry points (`main.dart`, `splash_screen.dart`) are placed at the root for easy identification and understanding.

+- **Utilization of Utils Folder:**
+  - `utils` centralizes utility functions, image paths, sizes, styles, and theme-related helpers for consistency and global configurations.

+- **Logical UI Component Organization:**
+  - `ui` is organized based on major UI components (`favorites`, `movies_list_widget`), facilitating code navigation and encouraging widget reusability.

+This structure promotes collaboration, simplifies code navigation, and establishes a foundation for a scalable Flutter application.